Green tea (Chinese tea)

 Some laboratory studies have shown that extracts from green tea can stop cancer cells from growing.
 Green tea contains substances called polyphenols, and a sub group called catechins, which scientists think give it antioxidant properties.
 But while these lab results are encouraging, we need evidence from human studies to prove them.

 The evidence we have at the moment from human studies is mixed.
-A meta analysis published in 2014 suggested that green tea could reduce the risk of developing mouth cancers.
+An overview of studies (a meta analysis) published in 2014 suggested that green tea could reduce the risk of developing mouth cancers.
 Another meta analysis has suggested that green tea consumption could reduce the risk of lung cancer.
 One study has shown a protective effect of green tea on bladder cancer development.
 The risk of developing cancer of the food pipe also seems to be reduced in women who drink green tea.

 In July 2009, the Cochrane Library published a review of 51 studies which included more than 1.5 million people.
 This review was looking for a link between drinking green tea and having a lower risk of cancer.
 The cancers included in the review were digestive tract cancers, breast cancer, bladder cancer, prostate cancer and lung cancer, as well as cancer of the mouth.
 The researchers said that that the research so far is conflicting, which means that green tea remains unproven in preventing cancer.
 The researchers say it is safe to drink green tea in moderate amounts, of 3 to 5 cups a day.
 You can read the Cochrane review into green tea and preventing cancer on the Cochrane Library website.